-1. Over the last two years, the staff has been developing a new multi-country macroeconomic model called the Global Economy Model (GEM).1 An obvious question is why such a model is needed, given that the Fund's existing model, MULTIMOD, also focuses on interdependence across countries.
-This paper answers this question by explaining how GEM differs from its predecessor, and outlining how these new features can improve the Fund's policy analysis.
-The paper is aimed at the general audience and avoids technical detail.
-It comprises five sections, this introduction, a second section outlining the motivation, structure, strengths, and limitations of the model, and a third comprising a more detailed discussion of three simulation exercises that have been completed.
-Section four looks at areas in which development of the model is currently underway, while the final section provides a more general discussion of GEM's future path.
-Some issues for discussion conclude the paper.
+ver the last two years, IMF staff has been developing a new multicountry macroeconomic model called the Global Economy Model (GEM).
+An obvious question is why such a model is needed, given that the Fund's existing model, MULTIMOD, also focuses on interdependence across countries.
+This paper answers this question by explaining how GEM differs from its predecessor and outlining how these new features can improve the Fund's policy analysis.
+The paper is aimed at a general audience and avoids technical detail.
+Following this overview, Section II outlines the motivation, structure, strengths, and limitations of the model.
+Section III presents a more detailed discussion of three simulation exercises that have been completed.
+Section IV looks at areas in which development of the model is currently under way, while the final section provides a more general discussion of GEM's future path.

-2. To provide a foretaste, GEM is an early example of a large international macroeconomic model built using recent economic research based on an explicit microeconomic framework in which consumers maximize utility and producers do the same with profits.
+GEM is an early example of a large international macroeconomic model built using recent economic research based on an explicit microeconomic framework in which consumers maximize utility and producers do the same with profits.
 In particular, the integration of domestic supply, demand, trade, and international asset markets in a single theoretical structure allows transmission mechanisms to be fully articulated, providing a range of new insights not obtainable from earlier models more loosely linked to theory.
-Being on the forefront of this work has many advantages including ensuring that Fund analysis incorporates recent theoretical advances in international macroeconomies and finance.
-There is a parallel with the introduction of rational expectations into policy models in the 1980s (of which MULTIMOD was a pioneering effort for multi-country work) whose more sophisticated dynamic responses to aggregate demand disturbances also led to a range of new insights.
+Being on the forefront of this work has many advantages, including ensuring that Fund analysis incorporates recent theoretical advances in international macroeconomics and finance.
+There is a parallel with the introduction of rational expectations into policy models in the 1980s (of which MULTIMOD was a pioneering effort for multicountry work) whose more sophisticated dynamic responses to aggregate demand disturbances also led to a range of new insights.
 Indeed, the Fund is again on the cutting edge of developing international policy models with GEM.
-While still very much a project in development, GEM is already the model of choice for most policy simulations although MULTIMOD remains useful for some types of analysis.
+While still very much a project in development, GEM is already the model of choice for most policy simulations, although MULTIMOD remains useful for some types of analysis.